selfrefactor/niketa-theme/README.md

 ## Roadmap April 2019

+[] Dark themes are not uploaded here, but still published to mono repo

 [] Flag to allow [OPACITY, COLOR] to actually generate gradient

 [] script to copy theme to mono repo folder